 Craftsman Bungalow Style: 1905 - 1930

 Striding alongside the Prairie house style and sharing many of its architectural details, was the American bungalow.
 Both styles pushed against the over decorated Victorian styles of the past.
 The bungalow, based on the Bungaloid frame, referred to a low house with galleries on all sides that had its origins in the East Indian/Bengali region.
-It was introduced into the US in the mid to late 19th century.
+It was introduced into the U.S. in the mid-to-late nineteenth century.

-But it was the brothers Greene, Charles and Henry, located in Pasadena, California, schooled in the manual arts and trained as architects, who married up the surging arts and crafts movement with the
+But it was the Greene brotheers, Charles and Henry, located in Pasadena, California, schooled in the manual arts and trained as architects, who married up the surging arts and crafts movement with the

 This home at 2 Clifford Street has knee braces under the eaves, exposed roof beams, columns with sloping sides, and a front dormer with the same details.